 Halliburton and the Healdton Oilfield

-Started by an Oklahoma inventor and his new method for cementing oil wells, Halliburton is among the largest oilfield service companies in the world.
+Started in Oklahoma’s booming Healdton oilfield by a young inventor and his new method for cementing oil wells, Halliburton would become one of the largest oilfield service companies in the world.

-With a workforce of 80,000, the company specializes in “locating hydrocarbons and managing geological data, to drilling and formation evaluation, well construction and completion, and optimizing production through the life of the field.”
+In 2017 with a workforce of 80,000, the company has specialized in “locating hydrocarbons and managing geological data, to drilling and formation evaluation, well construction and completion, and optimizing production through the life of the field.”

-It all began in 1919 when Erle Palmer Halliburton (1892-1957) arrived in Ardmore, Oklahoma, at the booming Healdton oilfield after working in another headline-making boom town in Burkburnett, Texas.
+It all began in 1919 when Erle Palmer Halliburton (1892-1957) arrived in Ardmore, Oklahoma, at the frenzied drilling in the Healdton oilfield, after working in another headline-making boom town in Burkburnett, Texas.

 The Healdton field had been revealed by the Wirt Franklin No. 1 well in August 1913 about 20 miles northwest of Ardmore.
 The well revealed the Healdton field, which soon became known as the “poor man’s field,” because of its shallow depth and consequent low cost of drilling.
 The area attracted independent producers with limited financial backing – leaving out many major oil companies.